cuckoosandbox/cuckoo/README.md

 Or download the latest tarball at:

 [https://github.com/cuckoobox/cuckoo/tarball/master](https://github.com/cuckoobox/cuckoo/tarball/master)

+## Install

+Please read the guides in the docs folder.

 ## Donations
 Cuckoo is the result of hours and hours and hours and hours of passionated work from volunteers.
 If you appreciated our work and you want to see Cuckoo kept being developed, please consider making a small contribution to our efforts and to the expenses we face, please **Flattr** us: